christianspiller/angular-playground/JOURNAL.md

 to src/styles.css

 ### Module Dependency
-Add BryntumGanttModule to the containing module
+Add BryntumGanttModule to the imports of the containing module